-These guidelines may be changed from time-to-time by DISR.
+These guidelines may be changed from time-to-time by DISR during the application period.
 When this happens, the revised guidelines will be published on GrantConnect.

 13.1.
 Enquiries and feedback

 For further information or clarification, you can contact us on 13 28 46 or by web chat or through our online enquiry form on business.gov.au.